 "I am sure that living on your own has been quite the adjustment.
 In what ways has it been hard for you?”

-“Tell me about your roommate.
-What is he/she like?"
+"Tell me about your roommate.
+What are they like?"

 “What kinds of people are living on your hall?”